2026-02-2611 min read

 USDZ in Image to 3D

-Image to 3D exports USDZ so you can take advantage of Apple's AR Quick Look directly from your iPhone or iPad.
-After converting your photo to a 3D model, export as USDZ and you can immediately preview it in AR -- place it on your table, walk around it, see how it looks at real-world scale.
+Image to 3D exports as GLB, which you can share directly from the app.
+If you need a USDZ file for AR Quick Look on iOS, you can convert the GLB in Blender or Apple's Reality Converter (free).
 It's especially fun for models you plan to 3D print later, since you can get a sense of size and placement before committing to a print.

 STL (Stereolithography)